amitbcp/machine_learning_problems/README.md

 ## For Testing
 > python test_model.py  -q "Are you hungry ?"

 You need to pass your question with `-q` argument from terminal/command prompt .
-And output is printed at terminal/cmd like this -\
+And output is printed on the terminal like this -\
 `Question : <User Query>`\
 `Type : <Answer>`